LiMingchen159/limingchen159.github.io/content/post/meter2buildingdata/index.md

 This tutorial uses data from the academic buildings of the Hong Kong University of Science and Technology (HKUST) as an example.
 Through this tutorial, you will learn:
-1. How to use the Brick Schema to find the required meter inputs.
+1. How to use the Brick Model to find the required meter.
 2. How to preprocess meter data.
-3. How to convert meter data into building energy usage data.
+3. How to convert meter data into building energy consumption (or power) data.
 4. Basic data visualization techniques.

 ## Step 1: Environment Setup